euler-ui/euler-ui/README.md

               }
             ...
         ```

     4. request API
+        Simply speaking, use below api to send a request, the request will be sent to the proxy server.
         ```js
-        eRequest({
-            url: "USER_LOGIN", // key at e_conf/req/proxy/proxy*.json
+        request({
+            url: "/portal/login",
             method: 'get', //post or get or put or delete
-            queryParams: { // query parameters
+            queryParams: { // query parameters, the request url will be /portal/login?param1=value1&param2=value2
               parma1: 'value1',
               parma2: 'value2'
             },
             restParams: {
               productId: "1000"
-              // if path at proxy*.json is '/issues/product/:productId/groupbystatus', the real path will be
+              // if url path is '/issues/product/:productId/groupbystatus', the real path will be
               // '/issues/product/1000/groupbystatus'
             }
             data: { // post data
               userName: 'Tom',